google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/rwd-fundamentals/size-content-to-the-viewport.markdown

 collection: rwd-fundamentals
 key-takeaways:
   size-content-to-vp:
-    - Do not use large fixed width elements.
+    - "Do not use large fixed width elements."
-    - Content should not rely on a particular viewport width to render well.
+    - "Content should not rely on a particular viewport width to render well."
-    - Use CSS media queries to apply different styling for small and large screens.
+    - "Use CSS media queries to apply different styling for small and large screens."
 ---

 {% include shared/takeaway.liquid list=page.key-takeaways.size-content-to-vp %}